riidefi/mkw/README.md

 ## .rel support
 Most of Mario Kart Wii's game code is located inside a relocatable module (StaticR.rel for release builds).
 The decompilation builds this.

-## Troubleshooting

-Common build errors you might encounter.

-**No rule to make target 'asm/dol'**

-Problem: You are missing the original game's `main.dol` and `StaticR.rel`.
-Therefore the build system can't generate the assembly binary blobs.
-Place them into `./artifacts/orig/pal` to fix this issue.